excellarateinc/voyage-app-angular/README.md

 $ npm install -g @angular/cli

 # start the server
-$ ng serve
+$ ng serve -o
 ```

-Open your browser and go to the url shown in the console.
-For example, "http://localhost:3000/"
+The app will open in your browser.

 # Table of Contents